(740) 206-2036 info@proctercenter.org

 About Us

-The farm contributes to the robust meal options in the Procter Dining Hall.
+The primary goal of the farm is to contribute to the diverse and robust meal options in the Procter Dining Hall.
 The food service staff work with the farmer to coordinate meals based on what will be harvested that week.
-You can also find our delicious vegetables, pork, and chicken selling at three locations in the greater Columbus area.

-The months of June through September, we offer up to 30 Community Supported Agriculture (CSA) shares.
+But eating in our dining hall is not the only way to enjoy Procter produce and protein.
+During June through September, we offer up to 30 Community Supported Agriculture (CSA) shares.
 Members provide the capital the farm needs at the beginning of the growing season.
-In return, they receive a weekly box filled with the freshest picked vegetables and seasonal specialties, like flowers and pumpkins!
+In return, they receive a weekly box filled with the freshest picked vegetables and seasonal specialties, like flowers and pumpkins.
+We have pick-up locations in Cincinnati and Columbus.

 Education